-Today, May 19th, 1953, the International Court of Justice delivered its Judgment in the Ambatielos case (Merits: Obligation to Arbitrate), between Greece and the United Kingdom of Great Britain and Northern Ireland.

-These proceedings had been instituted by an Application by the Hellenic Government, which, having taken up the case of one of its nationals, the shipowner Ambatielos, had prayed the Court to declare that the claim which the latter had made against the Government of the United Kingdom should be submitted to arbitration in accordance with Anglo-Greek Agreements concluded in 1886 (Treaty and Protocol) and in 1926 (Declaration).
+The proceedings in the Ambatielos case (Merits: Obligation to Arbitrate), between Greece and the United Kingdom of Great Britain and Northern Ireland had been instituted by an Application by the Hellenic Government, which, having taken up the case of one of its nationals, the shipowner Ambatielos, prayed the Court to declare that the claim which the latter had made against the Government of the United Kingdom should be submitted to arbitration in accordance with Anglo-Greek Agreements concluded in 1886 (Treaty and Protocol) and in 1926 (Declaration).
 Following a Preliminary Objection lodged by the United Kingdom, the Court found that it had jurisdiction to adjudicate on this question by a Judgment delivered on July 1st, 1952.

-In its Judgment of today's date, the Court finds, by ten votes to four, that the United Kingdom is under an obligation to submit to arbitration, in accordance with the Declaration of 1926, the difference as to the validity, under the Treaty of 1886, of the Ambatielos claim.
+In its Judgment on the merits the Court found by ten votes to four that the United Kingdom was under an obligation to submit to arbitration, in accordance with the Declaration of 1926, the difference as to the validity, under the Treaty of 1886, of the Ambatielos claim.

-Sir Arnold McNair, President, Judges Basdevant, Klaestad and Read appended to the Judgment a joint statement of their dissenting opinion.
+Sir Arnold McNair, President, Judges Basdevant, Klaestad and Road appended to the Judgment a joint statement of their dissenting opinion.